 MA, MS, LCMFT

 Grant is the co-founder of Resonate and he serves individuals, couples and families in the areas of emotional, relational, social and spiritual development.
-Grant has completed advanced training in couples therapy at the Gottman Institute, and in Emotion-Focused Couples Therapy.
+Grant has completed advanced training in Enneagram Psychology, couples therapy at the Gottman Institute, and Emotion-Focused Couples Therapy.
 He specializes in pre-marital and marital enrichment, men’s issues, and spiritual formation.
+Grant is also certified in Comprehensive Resource Method (CRM).
+This treatment protocol helps clients heal from stress and trauma, allowing them to live again from their core self.
 Grant is a clinical fellow in the American Association for Marriage and Family Therapy, and a member of Spiritual Directors International.

 Grant has the gift of making people feel comfortable and at peace even during the most difficult circumstances.
 Grant takes joy in playing his guitar in pubs, long-distance kayaking, reading and being outdoors.